sillyfrog/Automate-Pulse-v2/README.md

 Devices are represented as a cover for monitoring and control as well as a sensor for monitoring battery level and signal strength.

+Please keep an eye on the Automate Shades web site on the status of firmware updates here: https://www.automateshades.com/firmware-updates/

 # Installation

 This integration is designed to be added as a custom [HACS](https://hacs.xyz/) repository.
 Start with [installing HACS](https://hacs.xyz/docs/installation/prerequisites).